 Discuss any medications you’re taking with your doctor.

-In order to conduct a semen analysis, you will need to provide the doctor with a semen sample.
-There are four main ways to collect a semen sample.
-They are:
+You’ll need to provide your doctor with a semen sample for a semen analysis.
+There are four main ways to collect a semen sample:

 - sex with a condom